Archive product

 This volume has been a classic introduction to the subject for nearly thirty years.
 The new, fourth edition has been enriched with a chapter on transnational design, covering modernist works from the mid-century in Singapore and Sri Lanka, as well as the latest interiors for spaces as diverse as luxury hotels in Dubai and contemporary art museums in Cape Town.
 Anne Massey demonstrates how a shared design language and cutting-edge technology shape interiors worldwide.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad public.
-To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the research of leading scientists, accessible to a broad audience.
+To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-Its list of children’s books is also expanding.
+Today, still an independent, family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children's books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, enabling large print runs and reducing unit production costs.
-Neurath’s concept was the first of many innovations Thames & Hudson introduced to the publishing world.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs and reduce unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and achieved the greatest success.
-The company's strong conviction from the very beginning regarding the longevity of books was evident, and the title remained in print until 1971.
-In the first year of publication, Albert Einstein’s *Out of My Later Years* also appeared, indicating the broad scope of the program early on.
+Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and most successful.
+The company's strong conviction from the very beginning regarding the durability of books was reflected in the fact that it remained in print until 1971.
+In the first year of publication, Albert Einstein’s *Out of My Later Years* also appeared, an early indicator of the program’s breadth.
 As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
-The manufacturing remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.
+The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
-Characterized by its pocket size and black spines, the series expanded in just seven years to include 49 titles.
+Characterized by pocket-sized editions with black spines, the series expanded in just seven years to include 49 titles.
 Almost 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, “are splattered with paint copies in every art school in the country.”

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
-Over 34 titles were published in this series over 34 years.
-The large-format *Great Civilizations* series, launched in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and television.
+Over 34 titles have been published in this series over 34 years.
+The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of remarkable titles, many of which are prestigious collectible editions.
+Its extensive catalog includes thousands of incredible titles, many of which are prestigious collectible editions.

 Manufacturer information